• Home

 Home » Weeknight Meals » Soup

-You can make Olive Garden’s most popular soup at home thanks to this Easy Zuppa Toscana Soup recipe!
+This Zuppa Toscana Soup recipe is my favorite way to bring the Olive Garden flavors home.
+It’s better than takeout and way easier than you’d think!
 It comes together in one pot in about 45 minutes and tastes ultra creamy and comforting.

 Jump to Recipe